JoeQuattrone/LB-Client-Travis/README.md

 An action test
 ```
 Example
 ```

 ## Deployment
-In order to deploy LyricBunny, you must first deploy the [LB-API-Travis](https://github.com/JoeQuattrone/LB-API-Travis) API (See instructions on [LB-API-Travis](https://github.com/JoeQuattrone/LB-API-Travis)'s README').
+In order to deploy LyricBunny, you must first deploy the [LB-API-Travis](https://github.com/JoeQuattrone/LB-API-Travis) API (See instructions on [LB-API-Travis](https://github.com/JoeQuattrone/LB-API-Travis)'s README).

 To deploy this application, you must change all API requests from localhost to the API's web address.